Chen Shui-bian

-Chen Shui-bian (陳水扁; born 12 October 1950) is a Taiwanese politician and lawyer who served as the fifth president of the Republic of China from 2000 to 2008.
+Chen Shui-bian (陳水扁 (Chén Shuǐbiǎn); born 12 October 1950) is a Taiwanese politician and lawyer who served as the fifth president of the Republic of China from 2000 to 2008.
 Chen was the first president from the Democratic Progressive Party (DPP), ending the Kuomintang's (KMT) 55 years of continuous rule in Taiwan.
 He is sometimes referred to by the nickname A-Bian.